Patrick Sookhdeo: Sexual assault conviction

 On 10 March 2014, The Independent newspaper reported that Sookhdeo had been arrested on suspicion of sexual assault against a woman.
 He denied the charges.
 On 18 May 2014, Sookhdeo was formally charged by British police with sexual assault on a woman.
 He was released on police bail to appear at the Swindon Magistrates' Court later in the month.
 Following his arrest and indictment, Barnabas UK launched an internal investigation and temporarily suspended him from his duties.
 In June 2014, Sookhdeo was reinstated after the board decided that there was insufficient evidence of sexual assault.
 Later, it was alleged that Sookhdeo had used "intimidating and manipulative" language against two prosecution witnesses.

-On 23 February 2015, Sookhdeo was found guilty by a majority 10-2 verdict of the jury at Swindon Crown Court on the charge of sexual assault and unanimously on the two further charges of intimidating witnesses.
+On 23 February 2015, Sookhdeo was found guilty by a majority 10–2 verdict of the jury at Swindon Crown Court on the charge of sexual assault and unanimously on the two further charges of intimidating witnesses.
 He was ordered to serve a three-month community sentence, and ordered to pay £3500 prosecution costs and a £60 victim surcharge.
 However, he was subsequently reinstated to his positions as a trustee of Barnabas Aid International and as the International Director and CEO of the Barnabas Fund.
 Sookhdeo’s conviction drew mixed responses from within the British Christian community and media.
-By contrast, the Orthodox Anglican website Virtueonline's managing editor David Virtue criticized the legal process as a travesty, asserted Sookhdeo's innocence, and cited concerns about the complainant's behaviour and inconsistencies in her testimony.
+By contrast, the Orthodox Anglican website Virtueonline's managing editor David Virtue criticised the legal process as a travesty, asserted Sookhdeo's innocence, and cited concerns about the complainant's behaviour and inconsistencies in her testimony.

 On 21 November 2015, Sookhdeo was arrested by the Metropolitan Police at Heathrow Airport on suspicion of indecent assault.
 The following day, Sookhdeo resigned from all roles at Barnabas Aid International and Barnabas Fund due to the media publicity around his arrest.
 In February 2016, the trustees of the Barnabas Fund defended Sookhdeo and announced his intention to appeal the conviction.
 They reported that twelve senior Anglican figures had concluded after looking at the evidence that "there had been a concerted move to take Patrick Sookhdeo down and destroy the Barnabas Fund."
 It also described Sookhdeo's arrest by armed officers from the Metropolitan Police at Heathrow after an 'all ports' alert had been issued for him, even though for a month prior, he had been living in his own home 100 metres from the police station which prompted the arrest.

 In early March 2016, it was reported that Sookhdeo was facing historical sexual assault charges against a woman dating back to 1977.
 On 4 April 2016, Sookhdeo appeared in the Thames District Court where he was arraigned on one count of indecent assault on a woman aged 16 or over in Plaistow, East London, in 1977.
 At Snaresbrook Crown Court the jury unanimously found him not guilty on 2 August 2018.